 10. Pea Protein

 Your mother was right to force-feed you broccoli for dinner every night.
-Termed as one of the best foods to eat after a workout, broccoli is packed with vitamins, minerals, and fiber, making it a complete muscle-building meal.
+Termed one of the best foods to eat after a workout, broccoli is packed with vitamins, minerals, and fiber, making it a complete muscle-building meal.

 12. Chocolate Milk

 For those with a sweet tooth, this is practically a godsend.
 According to a study published in the International Journal of Sports Nutrition and Exercise Metabolism, chocolate milk ranks just as high as other sports drinks in terms of increasing total exercise output and delaying exhaustion.
 Chocolate is a great source of both protein and calories.
 A one-ounce piece of dark chocolate contains about six grams of protein and 200 calories.
 It also contains antioxidants that can help protect your muscles from damage.
-Soy, almond and coconut kinds of milk are great alternatives to dairy-based milk.
+Soy, almond, and coconut milk are great alternatives to dairy-based milk.

 Almonds do more than just improve your memory.
-Apart from being an important source of protein, they contain a great amount of Vitamin E which is essential for building strong muscles.
+Apart from being an important source of protein, they contain a great amount of Vitamin E, which is essential for building strong muscles.
 This powerful anti-oxidant helps you recover faster from an intense workout.